Picometer12/SDRatingsGit/ReadMe.md

 - More configurability for elo constants, especially to help fresh keywords and tags find their rating.
 - Let keywords be inserted into negative prompts.
 - Add more messaging to the user through Automatic1111's interface instead of through cmd line
-- Add a gradio image near the vote buttons.
-As user generates images using the generate button, add the processed grids to a Queue that will feed into the new gradio image.
-This way you can generate a large batch of images and then come back and rate them back to back without waiting for images to generate.
-- Add ways to add/remove keywords and groups
+- Add ways to add/remove keywords and groups from within gradio
 - Change all instances of group/groups to tag/tags, which might be a more intuitive name
 - Have different modes for comparison.
 Instead of always assigning opponents randomly, have a mode for sorted list.
   - Randomized (current setting) is good for keywords that are vastly underrated or overrated, but using a sorted list or +- 400 rating points would generally be better.